 - Water quality is also important, it should be completely clean and low in minerals.

-- Use the inedible parts of the ingredients to your advantage to get the best flavor out of your dishes, like vegetables ends, meat bones and extra shrimp pieces.
+- Use the inedible parts of the ingredients to your advantage to get the best flavor out of your dishes, like vegetable ends, meat bones and extra shrimp pieces.

 - Add a little bit of salt to the ingredients before starting, but it is better to add the majority to the broth at the end of cooking so that you don’t overdo it.
 Test it out as you go along and adapt it to taste.
 Depending on the intensity, you may want more or less.

-- Let it foam at the beginning to remove any impurities with a slotted spoon and strain well at the end for a nice clean broth.
+- Let it foam at the beginning to remove any impurities with a slotted spoon and strain well at the end for a nice clear broth.